aarya-bhatia/website/index.md

 I am experienced in full-stack web development and systems programming.
 I am proficient in Linux and C/C++, Python, Go, JavaScript and SQL.
 I have worked with several frameworks including Express and Flask.
 I love problem-solving and being the most efficient version of myself.
-I am also enjoy exploring new tools and hacking my workflow using bspwm, vim and tmux.
+I also enjoy exploring new tools and hacking my workflow using bspwm, vim and tmux.

 ## Work Experience